cxpartners/cx-markdown/README.md

 ## How to use

-- Download and install [Mou](http://25.io/mou/), a small and lovely Markdown editor for Mac.
+- Download [Mou](http://25.io/mou/), a small and lovely Markdown editor for Mac.
 (The 0.8.7 beta is free.)
+No big installation dramas required, just put it in your Applications folder and fire it up.
 - On a Mac, pop the `cx-markdown.css` file in this repo into Library > Application Support > Mou > CSS directory.
   - (To access your Library folder open the Go menu in Finder and select the `alt` key)
   - On a PC, all the very best with that.